HosseinEyvazi/VelvetFlow/README.md

-# VelvetFlow: A Robust Multi-Density Clustering Pipeline
+# VelvetFlow: An Engineering Pipeline for Robust Multi-density Clustering

 ## Overview